sparkbox/propulsion-docs/src/content/docs/advanced-configuration.md

 	</dd>
 	<dt><a href="{{ repo_url }}/config/tasks/tools/sprite-sheet.svg"><code>sprite-sheet.svg</code></a></dt>
 	<dd>
-		This sprite sheet contains all the user interface icons for Propulsion.
-The full SVG code is embedded on each page in Propulsion, and then called using the <code style="white-space:nowrap">&lt;use /&gt;</code> SVG element.
+		Contains all the user interface icons for Propulsion.
+The full SVG code is embedded on each page in Propulsion, and then called using the <code>&lt;use /&gt;</code> SVG element.
 	</dd>
 </dl>

 ### Scripts

 Propulsion’s JavaScript is written in TypeScript, found in the [scripts directory]({{ repo_url }}/config/scripts), and compiled during build.
-The @types directory stores any custom-defined TypeScript types.
+The `@types` directory stores any custom-defined TypeScript types.

 ### Styles

 Propulsion’s CSS is written in Sass, found in the [styles directory]({{ repo_url }}/config/styles), and compiled during build.
-The Propulsion Sass files follow the BEM naming convention with an Inverted Triangle architecture.
-Class names contain a prefix name spacing beginning with `pr` for Propulsion followed by the appropriate inverted triangle section:
+The Propulsion Sass files follow the BEM naming convention, with an Inverted Triangle architecture.
+Class names contain a prefix name spacing beginning with `pr` (for Propulsion), followed by the appropriate inverted triangle section:

-  - `probj` for Object
+  - `probj-` for Object
   - `prcmp-` for Component
   - `prutil-` for Utility